ITRS-Group/cordial/tools/geneos/docs/geneos_tls_export.md

 # `geneos tls export`

-The `tls export` command gathers and outputs the local Geneos signing certificate and private key and the root CA certificate (but not the private key) as a single PEM file.
+# `geneos tls export`

+Exports either the local signer private key, certificate and root certificate suitable for importing into another cordial `geneos` installation or, if you specify either component TYPE or instance NAMEs then the private key, instance certificate and other certificates up to and including the trust root for matching instances is output instead.

-By default the PEM formatted set of certificates and key is to the console but you can write them to a file using the `--output FILE`/`-o FILE` option.
-The file is created with 0600 permissions.
+The default output is to the console but you can specify a file destination using the `--dest`/`-D` option.

-To not include the root CA certificate, which may be valid in some limited cases, use the `--no-root`/`-N` option.

-The resulting PEM data can be imported into another Geneos instance through one of the `geneos deploy --import-cert`, `geneos init --import-cert` or `geneos tls import --signer` commands.

 ```text
 geneos tls export [flags] [TYPE] [NAME...]